Get Approved for up to $35,000 in 3 minutes

 Written by Jessica Steer

-While housing prices in Canada are typically high, the cost varies depending on location.
+While housing prices in Canada are typically high, the costs have fluctuated significantly depending on location.
 The same goes for the price of property taxes.
 It can be a bit confusing as well because the place with the lowest housing prices doesn’t always have the lowest property taxes and vice versa.

 Table of Contents